Using the Data API for Aurora Serverless v1 - Amazon Aurora

 Runs a batch SQL statement over an array of data for bulk update and insert operations.
 You can run a data manipulation language (DML) statement with an array of parameter sets.
 A batch SQL statement can provide a significant performance improvement over individual insert and update statements.

 You can use either operation to run individual SQL statements or to run transactions.
-For transactions, the Data API provides the following operations.
+For transactions, Data API provides the following operations.

 Data API operation